DiplomaZ/DiplomaZ/README.md

 const zBrandt = {
   🧒: "Imprinted by tech and healthcare intersection at a young age.",

-  💻: "AI enthusiast in high school, building skills and knowledge.",
+  💻: "AI enthusiast in high school, building skills, knowledge, and network.",

   ➕: "Worked full-time+ through college to pay for life expenses and tuition while maintaining education/work balance.",